Promoting a culture of ethics and compliance

 We operate an annual objective setting process, annual talent reviews and an annual year end performance review process.
 We also ensure each employee has a robust development plan in place to ensure ongoing personal and professional development.

-We hold three cycle meetings each year with Company employees as well as regular town hall and “join the chat” events where employees had the opportunity to understand local and Group performance, engage with senior leaders and collaborate cross functionally.
+We hold three cycle meetings each year with Company employees as well as regular Town Hall and “join the chat” events where employees had the opportunity to understand local and Group performance, engage with senior leaders and collaborate cross functionally.
 We also hold “Ipsen Live” events each quarter, which are hosted by our CEO and Executive Leadership Team.
 All Ipsen employees globally are invited to attend to hear more about company updates, strategic plans and have the opportunity to ask questions.

 EMPLOYEE ENGAGMENT SURVEY

-In 2020, all employees were invited to take part in an Employee Engagement Survey with the aim of ensuring each employee had an opportunity to provide feedback via an anonymized survey and to offer line managers a clear understanding of the level of engagement with the Company’s strategy.
+In 2021, all employees were invited to take part in an Employee Engagement Survey, with the aim of ensuring each employee had an opportunity to provide feedback via an anonymized survey and to offer line managers a clear understanding of the level of engagement across the company and also for their specific division.
 An action plan is now underway in response to the results and six-monthly pulse surveys will continue to monitor progress.

-In 2021, our Slough, Milton Park and Wrexham sites all individually entered the GPTW assessment for 2020 to assess levels of employee engagement against other accredited Great Workplaces and to build a greater understanding of our culture at Ipsen.
-Wrexham and Milton Park were certified as Great Places to Work in 2020.
-This is to drive and sustain employee engagement.
-This assessment also offers external recognition and enhanced branding.
+In 2021, our Slough, Milton Park and Wrexham sites all individually entered the GPTW assessment to gain insights into levels of employee engagement against other accredited Great Workplaces and to build a greater understanding of our culture at Ipsen.
+Slough and Milton Park were certified as Great Places to Work in 2021, with Slough being awarded two additional certifications:

 MENTAL HEALTH AND WELLBEING